Goebbels children: Helmut Christian

 Born on 2 October 1935, Helmut was considered sensitive and something of a dreamer.
 In his diary, Goebbels called him a "clown".
 When his teacher at the Lanke primary school reported, to his father's dismay, that his promotion to a higher form was doubtful, he responded well to intense tutoring from his mother and his governess and achieved promotion to the next grade.
 He wore braces on his teeth.

-On 26 April 1945, Helmut read aloud his father's birthday speech to Hitler, and responded to Helga's protests that he was copying their father by arguing that, no, their father had copied him.
+On 26 April 1945, Helmut repeated to Hitler his father's birthday speech, and responded to Helga's protests that he was copying their father by arguing that, no, their father had copied "what he said".

 On 30 April 1945, the boy was rude to a 15-year-old nurse who tended to the wounded in the bunker complex.
 The nurse, Johanna Ruf, slapped young Helmut.
 She did not know the boy was the son of Goebbels until later.
 Later that day, Hitler's secretary Traudl Junge stated that while she was with the children in the Führerbunker they heard the sound of Hitler's self-inflicted gunshot.
-Helmut, who mistakenly took it for the sound of a mortar landing nearby, shouted, "That was a bullseye!"
+Helmut, who mistook it for the sound of a mortar landing nearby, shouted, "That was a bullseye!"
 Helmut was nine years old at the time of his murder.

 Holdine Kathrin

 Born on 19 February 1937, Holdine was commonly called "Holde".
-It is claimed that she got her name when the doctor who delivered her, Stoeckel, bent over her and exclaimed "Das ist eine Holde!" ("that's a pretty one!")
+It is claimed that she got her name when the doctor who delivered her, Stoeckel, bent over her and exclaimed, "Das ist eine Holde!" ("That's a pretty one!")
 Meissner claims that Holde was the "least lively" of the children and somewhat "pushed aside" by the others, to her considerable distress, and that Goebbels responded to this by making her something of a favorite, to which she responded with devotion.
 She was eight years old at the time of her murder.